Lapin0t/phd-manuscript/main/04_ogs.typ

 while the assignment is kept local to the OGS strategy and hidden from the opponent.
-Symmetrically, the opponent can then _query_ these hidden arguments by itself playing a move of the same shape, a variable and an observation, resuming execution on our side.
+Symmetrically, the opponent can then _query_ these hidden arguments by itself playing a move of the same shape, a variable and an observation, resuming execution on player's side.
 To make these ideas formal, we first need to properly define what these observations look like.

 Intuitively, the set of observations should be indexed by an object type: the